Upcoming information sessions

 Read the preliminary vision for the development of the territory prepared by the City of Montréal (in french only).

-To carry out the blue line extension project, and especially to construct its new buildings (stations and auxiliary structures), the STM must obtain a by-law from the City of Montréal’s Agglomeration Council.
+To carry out the Blue line project, and especially to construct its new buildings (stations and auxiliary structures), the STM must obtain a by-law from the City of Montréal’s Agglomeration Council.
 This by-law enacts the urban planning rules that the STM must follow when performing the work for the project.

 To obtain the by-law, the STM must first hold a public consultation in accordance with its corporate policy entitled Politique de consultation publique – réseau du métro (PC 1.14).